 By now it should be clear why REST has clear benefits and why a small but vocal group (so called RESTafarians) take every opportunity to point out that most street-REST is not REST (REST: I don’t Think it Means What You Think it Does).

-It seems that this grouped has switched to using the name Hypermedia and Hypermedia Apis when talking about actual REST though.
-Semantic diffusion has taken its toll but since the ideas are so great and there is a dissertation describing them it is worth bringing back the term REST.
+It seems that this group has switched to using the name Hypermedia and Hypermedia Apis when talking about actual REST though.
+Semantic diffusion has taken its toll but since the REST ideas are so great and there is a dissertation describing them, it is worth bringing back the term REST.
 For that to work we need a name for the alternative, and since that alternative is close enough to what many object-relational modelling tools give us, the name for the alternative is simply JORM.

 Should everyone adopt REST?